 Whether you are using the same logo, artistic work of a trademark which was registered?
 Whether the trademark owner is vigilant on his trademark rights, including keeping an eye out for unauthorized uses by third parties and the trademark exists in the market or confusingly similar to your mark.

 For instance, your company is located in Chennai, Tamil Nadu.
 You have a trademark SYNERGY for IT Service; however, some other companies use identical or confusingly similar trademarks as SINERGY and apply for trademark registration.
 In such cases, the trademark examiner would very likely refuse the third party’s application on the ground of being confusingly similar to your trademark.
 However, in several instances, the trademark examiner might overlook the similarity and publish such deceptively similar trademarks, which may eventually get registered in case of no opposition.

-Thus, the onus is on the trademark owners to continually monitor such conflicting marks.
-In case of any such conflicts, they must exercise the option of filing a Notice of Opposition at the Trademark office to restrict such conflicting trademark registration.
-Filing such opposition will protect your trademark rights and prevent the third party from enjoying the same benefits as you and the dilution of your brand value.
+Thus, the onus is on the trademark owners to continually monitor for conflicting brands.
+In case of any such conflicts, they must exercise the option of filing a Notice of Opposition at the Trademark office.
+To restrict such conflicting trademark registration.
+Filing such opposition will protect your trademark rights.
+And prevent the third party from enjoying the same benefits as you and the dilution of your brand value.

 What happens if you do not file an opposition?

 Let’s assume that you failed to notice or choose not to oppose the SINERGY trademark.
 Your competitor may sell something similar to yours under the trademark SINERGY brand.
 You are bombarded with your clientele’ queries about the other brand co-exist with your company’s brand.
 Now you’re concerned and want to take legal action against the other company.
 So to defend that you consented to use the SINERGY brand to co-exist in the market.
 This is evidence that both are not confusingly similar.